Lms-media/FNS_check_receipt_API_kotlin/README.md

 Idea: https://github.com/dmitriybobrovskiy/CheckReceiptSDK

-this code is an interpretation of a project from https://github.com/DmitriyBobrovskiy implemented in python.
+this code is an interpretation of a project from https://github.com/DmitriyBobrovskiy implemented in kotlin.

 python version: https://github.com/Lms-media/FNS_check_receipt_API